-IN THE MATTER OF AN OPPOSITION by Effem Foods Ltd. to application No. 546,659 for the trade-mark UNCLE TONY'S CRYSTAL & Design filed by Export/Import Clic Inc.
+IN THE MATTER OF AN OPPOSITION by Effem Foods Ltd. to application No. 546,670 for the trade-mark UNCLE BOB'S GOLDEN & Design filed by Export/Import Clic Inc.

-On July 25, 1985, the applicant, Export/Import Clic Inc., filed an application to register the trade-mark UNCLE TONY'S CRYSTAL & Design, a representation of which appears below, based upon use of the trade-mark in Canada since May 1, 1985 in association with "riz naturel à grain moyen italien".
+On July 25, 1985, the applicant, Export/Import Clic Inc., filed an application to register the trade-mark UNCLE BOB'S GOLDEN & Design, a representation of which appears below, based upon use of the trade-mark in Canada since May 1, 1985 in association with "riz naturel à long grain".
 The applicant disclaimed the right to the exclusive use of the eleven point maple leaf apart from its trade-mark.

-The opponent, Effem Foods Ltd., filed a statement of opposition on August 11, 1987 in which it alleged that the applicant's trade-mark is not registrable and not distinctive, and that the applicant is not the person entitled to its registration, in view of the registration and prior use by the opponent in Canada of its registered trade-marks UNCLE BEN'S, registration No. 149/38182, Portrait Design, registration No. 107,440, UNCLE BEN'S QUICK RICE, registration No. 217,389 and UNCLE BEN'S CONVERTED RICE, registration No. 328,610.
-The opponent further alleged that the applicant's application does not comply with section 29 (now Section 30) of the Trade-marks Act in that the applicant could not have been satisfied of its entitlement to registration of the applied-for mark, having regard to the opponent's trade-marks noted above.
+The opponent, Effem Foods Ltd., filed a statement of opposition on August 18, 1987 in which it alleged that the applicant's trade-mark is not registrable and not distinctive, and that the applicant is not the person entitled to its registration, in view of the registration and prior use by the opponent in Canada of its registered trade-marks UNCLE BEN'S, registration No. 149/38182, Portrait Design, registration No. 107,440, UNCLE BEN'S QUICK RICE, registration No. 217,389 and UNCLE BEN'S CONVERTED RICE, registration No. 328,610.
+The opponent further alleged that the applicant's application does not comply with section 29 (now Section 30) of the Trade-marks Act in that the applicant could not have been satisfied of its entitlement to registration of the applied-for mark in association with the applied-for wares in that the applicant had notice of the opponent's registered trade-marks noted above.